Ato-2025/Ato-2025.github.io/pages/about-my-project.md

   Open-source tools such as Python, pandas, matplotlib, scikit-learn, Google Colab/Jupyter Notebook will be used.

-outcome: >
+outcome: |
-  The research will result in a trained machine learning model for brain tumor type prediction at the end of the program, along with a poster presentation that highlights the model architecture, training procedure, and assessment metrics.
-The outcomes will show how AI may improve medical diagnostics and genomic analysis.
+  The research will result in a trained machine learning model for brain tumor type prediction at the end of the program, along with a poster presentation that highlights the model architecture, training pipeline, and evaluation metrics.
+These outcomes will demonstrate how AI can support medical diagnostics and genomic analysis.

 final_report_url: : https://bit.ly/submit-projectplan2025